 Jump to topic

-The Blood Banking/Transfusion Medicine Fellowship includes training in all aspects of clinical adult and pediatric transfusion medicine, immunohematology, on-site donor blood collection, therapeutic apheresis, allogeneic and autologous hematopoietic stem cell collection and processing, coagulation and HLA/histocompatibility.
+The one-year Blood Banking/Transfusion Medicine Fellowship provides training in clinical adult and pediatric transfusion medicine, immunohematology, blood collection, therapeutic apheresis, allogeneic and autologous hematopoietic stem cell collection and processing, coagulation and HLA/histocompatibility.

 Learn More about the Fellowship

 To apply, submit the information listed here via email to firstname.lastname@example.org.